karanpraharaj/legalease/README.md

 ## Goal
 The proposed project for the hackathon is a verbal note-taker.
 The goal is to stitch together a high-accuracy voice recognition with high-fidelity summarization to streamline e-discovery processes for attorneys.
 The two main components we intend on using are Whisper in C++ (for fast speech transcription), GPT-4 turbo (especially for the JSON mode), and Flask for web app integration.
+(Heroku for deployment perhaps, but this is not critical.)

 ## Workflow (tentative and subject to change ofc)
 * Implement voice recognition input for attorneys to verbalize notes at review/tagging time.
 Speech input is easier than written input, so why not?